jpbywater/wizchat/README.md

 ## Chatbot/NLP Models
 This repo comes without an nlp model to drive the chatbot.
 This should be included in the file nlp.py.
 ## Image
-To demonstrate the multimodal functionality of wizchat, this repo also comes with an interactive image from an 8th grade mathematics classroom task.
+To demonstrate the multimodal functionality of wizchat, this repo comes with an example interactive image.
 This can also be edited and replaced.
 ## Django
 Wizchat is a Django web project: https://www.djangoproject.com/ Inspiration for the text chat interface came from here: https://onaircode.com/javascript-js-chat-box-examples